allenwp/godot-vector-display/dev-notes.md

 `Sample3D`

 This struct should be implemented in Godot as a struct... but structs are not yet implemented.
-Instead, it should be a `Vector4` and have the only two of the three properties (Position, Brightness).
-The `w` component of the `Vector4` will hold the brightness.
+Instead, it should be a `Vector4` and the `w` component will hold the brightness.
 When structs are implemented in Godot, this `Vector4` could be reimplemented as a `VDSample3D` with the brightness can be a separate bool property.

-The `Disabled` property can be discarded entirely and be replaced with `Brightness == 0`.
-This can be treated as "clipping" by the sampler just the same as the old property was.
-For certianty, the old VectorEngine project could be updated with this change to verify no ill effects would come of this.

 Additionally, a `Vector3` can be used for a 2D sample with brightness in Godot 2D space.
 This object type doesn't exist in the original Vector Engine.